irmakruyakdogan/Sorting-Algorithms/README.md

-## Insertion Sort and Selection Sort
+## Insertion Sort-Selection Sort-Merge Sort-Binary Search Tree

- I'm explaining how an example is done for Insertion Sort and Selection Sort.
+ I'm explaining how an example is done for Insertion Sort, Selection Sort and Binary Search Tree.

 ## Insertion Sort